Love hotel: Other countries

 In Panama, love hotels were first opened in the 1950s.
 They are often (but not always) fenced with painted opaque walls and are nondescript, are arranged like large outdoor self-storage facilities, rooms have their own garage, and guests can only enter the hotel and its garages while inside a car.
 They are also used as regular motels.
 Inside the garage is the door that leads to the room, its price and a "push button" that unlocks the door of the room when pressed or "pushed".

-In Nigeria, love hotels are called "short-time".
+In Nigeria, love hotels are called short-time.
 They are often low-budget accommodations in densely populated areas.
 Some other hotels offer "short-time" services unofficially.

 In the United States and Canada, certain motels in low-income areas often serve similar functions as a Japanese love hotel.
 Colloquially known as "no-tell motels" or "hot-sheets joints", these are becoming scarce as local laws increasingly require renters' identification information to be recorded and given to law enforcement agencies.
 However, the US Supreme Court struck down warrantless searches of hotel records in 2015.
 In the early 21st century, various adult establishments such as strip clubs, adult arcades, and x-rated book and video stores, sometimes offer rooms with a little privacy for an hourly fee, no ID required.
-In Miami-Dade County a chain of hourly-rate motels announce openly that their rooms are intended for sex, sometimes with parking in a garage with a door, with the room on top of the garage.
+In Miami-Dade County, a chain of hourly-rate motels announces openly that their rooms are intended for sex, sometimes with parking in a garage with a door, with the room on top of the garage.
 Identification is generally required.
 In the Midwestern United States, a chain of short-to-overnight-stay hotels, Sybaris Pool Suites, offer only rooms with varying luxuries for couples, including swimming pools, whirlpools, saunas, and even waterfalls, along with large beds and lounging areas, and their marketing exclusively focuses on couples, never using the term "hotel", much less "love hotel".

 In Oceania, New Zealand opened its first love hotel in May 2011, and Australia opened its first love hotel in August 2011.